smnorris/bcfishobs/README.md

 ### Example 4

-What are the order, elevation and gradient of all Greyling observations in the Parsnip watershed group?
+What are the order, elevation and gradient of all Arctic Grayling observations in the Parsnip watershed group?

 ```
 SELECT